Heel Pain Doctors

 Heel pain prevention

-Preventing heel pain through avoiding injury is the best approach to this issue.
+Preventing heel pain by avoiding injury is the best approach to this issue.
 However, do not expect zero risk even after taking every precautionary measure.

 Steps to Reduce Your Risk of Heel Pain: